-- Development Team: The development team is responsible for the implementation of the articles in Sprint Backlog .
+- Development Team: The development team is responsible for the implementation of the articles in the Sprint Backlog.
 Although several members of the development team may specialize in different areas, the development team as a whole is responsible for the development of functionality.

-- What did I do yesterday that helped towards Sprint Goal?
+- What did I do yesterday that helped toward the Sprint Goal?

-- What am I going to do today towards my Sprint Goal?
+- What am I going to do today toward my Sprint Goal?

-- What Impediments I see towards accomplishing my Sprint Goal?
+- What Impediments I see toward accomplishing my Sprint Goal?